megabyte112/shrinkray/README.md

     - Paste the video link

+    - Enter the desired filesize in MB

     - Wait for the magic to happen

  If you already have a video:

     - Drag the video onto the shrinkray file

+    - Enter the desired filesize in MB

     - Wait for the magic to happen